YOUR DATA

 No matter how you’ve interacted with our company and all our brands, there’s a good chance we’ve collected some type of personal data about you.
 We use your personal data to deliver the products and services you love and enhance your experience with us.
 As the Un-carrier, we give people privacy choices even when we’re not required to, because it’s the right thing to do.

-When you submit a privacy request to access your data, we’ll send you a report that includes personal data we have about you.
+When you submit a privacy request to access your data as a consumer, we’ll send you a report that includes personal data we have about you.
 Here are some examples of the types of information you can expect to receive based on your account type:

 Billing Responsible Party or Primary Account Holder